kescherCode/conky-config/README.md

 Requirements:
 - **conky** ~~(what? a config for conky needs conky? impossible.)~~ You need either `conky-lua` or `conky-lua-nv`.
 - **checkupdates** - For Manjaro, this is already in the `pacman` package, so you should not need to do anything.
 Arch users, please install `pacman-contrib`.
-- **yay** (optional, for AUR update checking on Manjaro, Arch, and other pacman-using distros.
-Can be replaced with checkupdates-aur, but I've found it to be quite unreliable on my systems.)
+- **yay** (optional, for AUR update checking on Manjaro, Arch, and other pacman-based distros.
+Can be replaced with `checkupdates-aur`, but I've found it to be quite unreliable on my systems.)

-All files are intended to be located at ~/.config/conky/.
+All files are intended to be located at `~/.config/conky/`.
 If you want a different path, you will have to change it in each file.

 ![demo](demo.gif)